The-HellRaiser/realtime-objectdetection/README.md

 Weapons heuristic: keyword filter and a dedicated YOLO weapon model.
 Moondream VLM: per‑crop Q&A to enrich labels/attributes (e.g., “is anyone holding a gun?”).ios.

+# read design thoughts for cooments and imporvement

 # Steps to run on colab: